-Welcome to the 2016-2017 academic session.
+Welcome to the 2017-2018 academic session.

-Drawing upon more than a century of U of T leadership and achievement in kinesiology, physical education and health, the Faculty of Kinesiology and Physical Education offers four degree programs: Bachelor of Kinesiology, MSc, Ph.D., and Master of Professional Kinesiology (starting in Fall 2016).
+Drawing upon more than a century of U of T leadership and achievement in kinesiology, physical education and health, the Faculty of Kinesiology and Physical Education offers four degree programs: Bachelor of Kinesiology, MSc, Ph.D., Master of Professional Kinesiology, and a combined Bachelor of Kinesiology and Masters of Teaching degree program in association with U of T's Ontario Institute for Studies in Education.
 Through diversified curricular offerings, our students can develop and explore knowledge about the significance of physical activity, exercise and sports from behavioural, biophysical and physical cultural perspectives.

-The multidisciplinary curriculum provides students with the skills necessary for a lifetime of learning and leadership in a rapidly-changing world.
+The multidisciplinary curriculum provides students with the skills necessary for a lifetime of learning and leadership in a rapidlychanging world.
 Public attention has never been more attuned to what is generally acknowledged as a worldwide crisis of physical inactivity, with serious consequences for our personal health, our healthcare system, and our society as a whole.
 The BKin degree program is designed to provide students with the foundation of knowledge and critical thinking skills to help address these difficult challenges.